DanNitz/new-song-notebook-test/README.md

  This time around I am going to work on scalabilty, starting smaller.
 Build a skateboard first instead of a rocketship.
 MVP style.

  1. Get the API and server running to display a list of my songs from songs.json
+ 2. Add a function that will pick out a particular song by its id